howardtse2005/ROS2_YOLOWorld_SAM2/README.md

 ros2 run multiple_objects multiple_objects_node # For multiple objects detection.
 Input several keywords seperated by commas.
 ```
-Make sure you change the input topic name to the topic you want to subscribe to.
+Make sure you change the input topic name to the topic you want to subscribe to in the source code.